jasonbot/bootstrap-windows-development-machine/README.md

 A very opinionated set of scripts to get a Windows 11 machine up and running from zero

-Open a Powershell admin box and do this:
+Open a Powershell admin terminal and do this:

 ```powershell
 Set-ExecutionPolicy Unrestricted